zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 Because then, Worldman said:

-“Please observe that the world is empty: Moiulo!
+"Please observe that the world is empty: Moiulo!
 Always mindfully,

 After I was pulled away, so that he could become a man of death.

-So those who observe the world, the king of death will not see.”
+So those who observe the world, the king of death will not see."

-At the end of the Ode... (medium) “Daedeu!
-Worldson is my teacher, I am a disciple.”
+At the end of the Ode... (medium) "Daedeu!
+Worldson is my teacher, I am a disciple."

 The fifteenth of the instructions asked by Brahmen, a student of Morolaus [Completed].